 • The nature of the rash.

-• The presence or absence of a febrile condition.
+• Presence or absence of fever.

-• What infectious diseases have been transferred.
+• What infectious diseases have you suffered?

-• What are the hereditary ailments.
+• What hereditary diseases are there?

 • Photosensitivity.